entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 ## Overview

-Starting with Entando 7.2, the Entando Platform includes support for multitenancy.
+Starting with Entando 7.2, the Platform includes support for multitenancy.
 An Entando Application can be customized to enable a multitenant architecture where tenants share an infrastructure but are informationally isolated.
 This document provides an overview of multitenancy and Entando's implementation.

 ## Core Concepts